jmschabdach/dnd-notes/content/Session Notes/Session 06.md

 - We get the statues to point to dragon constellation
     - Alexa gets 2 statues, Drok gets 1 statue, and the combined efforts of Yoxith, Drok, and Alexa move the last statue
 - A semicircular staircase opens in the center of the room leading down... (pause for dinner break)
+- We send the Echo down the stair
+- The walls are stuffed with parchment and stone, a bronze dragon, and the desk he just crashed into.
+- [[Adron]] says [[Sparkrender]] was trying to use him to harness the power of the comet.
+There was a whole ritual planned involving the astrolab.
+- Adron is chained up.
+Norton frees him via Eldritch Blast.
+After a bit more conversation he flies back to [[Dragon's Rest]].
+- We investigate the room
+    - Drok finds a battleaxe +1
+    - Norton finds a scroll of hold person (lvl 2)
+- We also grab Sparkrender's head and one of the dragon effigies
+- Yoxith takes the head in both hands
+- We cross the bridge and Malarod is there.
+He greets Alexa, asks her to come with him, throws up a wall between her and the rest of the party, and asks for her to come with him.
+He says he knows the names of all those who keep interfering with his observations.
+- Alexa refuses, so he takes [[Yoxith]] instead.

+### Above the table convo...
+- The party is now level 4
+- We finished this campaign
+- One shots vs Storm Kings Thunder
+- Next session not scheduled, but will be scheduled

+### Summary
+- We explore the 3 towers surrounding the central building.
+- The northwest tower contained a small kobold camp.
+Norton yeeted one off the building, then we wrecked the other 4.
+- The southwest tower contained some bookshelves and a desk and a high elf named Malarod who seems to have stolen a notebook of Drok's from his parents' house.
+They have a brief discussion about [[Sparkrender]] and the crystals before Malarod disappears.
+- We go back to the island and take a short rest before heading towards the northeast tower.
+- Norton and Alexa drop the drawbridge twice and accidentally summon Sparkrender, who proceeds to kick our asses while Drok brings the pain (with the help of [[Five Dollar Foot Long|Five Dollar]]) via psychic knives.
+- After killing Sparkrender, we investigate the tower.
+Drok and Alexa loot the room and solve a puzzle, opening a spiral staircase in the middle of the room leading down.
+- We free [[Adron]] from the chains Sparkrender trapped him in and he flies back to Dragon's Rest.
+- On our way out, Yoxith grabs Sparkrender's head to show to Renara.
+- We cross the bridge, have a sudden and unexpected conversation with Malarod, and he kidnaps Yoxith.